 - Very large electron beam welding chamber with range of advanced features, for joining and additive manufacturing of vessels and components.

-- Volume of 208 cubic metres, the largest of its kind in the UK, with mobile 30kW 60kV gun.
+- Volume of 208 cubic metres, the largest of its kind in the UK, max part weight 100 tonnes.

-- Able to produce fully penetrated single-sided welds of 100mm thickness in steel.
+- Able to produce fully penetrated single-sided welds up to 150mm thickness in steel.

 - Fully automatic joint following and variable thickness programming, available on only a small number of machines worldwide.